Syntactic ambiguity: Competition-based model

 Competition-based models hold that differing syntactic analyses rival each other when syntactic ambiguities are resolved.
 If probability and language constraints offer similar support for each one, especially strong competition occurs.
 On the other hand, when constraints support one analysis over the other, competition is weak and processing is easy.
 After van Gompel et al.'s experiments (2005), the reanalysis model has become favoured over competition-based models.
 Convincing evidence against competition-based models includes the fact that globally ambiguous sentences are easier to process than disambiguated (clearer) sentences, showing that the analyses do not compete against each other in the former.
 Plausibility tends to strengthen one analysis and eliminate rivalry.
 However, the model has not been completely rejected.
 Some theories claim that competition makes processing difficult, if only briefly.

 Reanalysis model

-According to the reanalysis model, processing is hard once the reader has realised that their analysis is false (with respect to the already adopted syntactic structure) and he or she must then return and recheck the structure.
+According to the reanalysis model, processing is hard once the reader has realised that their analysis is false (with respect to the already adopted syntactic structure) and they must then return and recheck the structure.
 Most reanalysis models, like the unrestricted race model, work in series, which implies that only one analysis can be supported at a time.